Crozzers/screen_brightness_control/README.md

 **Why this happens:**
 The way brightness is adjusted on Linux is the program tries to run shell commands to adjust the brightness.
 The programs it attempts to call are "light", "xrandr", "ddcutil" and "xbacklight".
+If none of these programs are installed then it attempts to read/write to files located in the `/sys/class/backlight` directory, which will require root permissions.

-If none of these programs can be called a `ScreenBrightnessError` is raised
+If none of methods succeed, a `ScreenBrightnessError` is raised.

 **How to fix it:**
 Install `xrandr`, `ddcutil`, `light`, or `xbacklight` using your system package manager.
 See the installation section at the top of this document for instructions on how to do so.
+Or run the module as root if you do not wish to install 3rd party software.

 ### I call `set_brightness()` and nothing happens (Linux)
 **Why this happens:**
 Light requires root access to run, which is usually provided when you manually install it using you package manager.
 If you installed xrandr or xbacklight, it only supports graphics drivers that support RandR.
-If you installed ddcutil, this requires root access to run for every query.
+If you installed ddcutil or have none of the recommended 3rd party softwares installed, you require root access to run for every query.

 **How to fix it:**
 If you installed `xrandr` or `xbacklight`: make sure your graphics drivers support RandR.
-If you installed `ddcutil`: make sure to run the script with root permissions.
+If you installed `ddcutil` or none of the recommended 3rd party softwares: make sure to run the script with root permissions.
 If you installed `light`: follow [these steps](https://github.com/haikarainen/light#installation) making sure to run the install as sudo or re-compile from source (requires `autoconf` to be installed):
 ```
 git clone https://github.com/haikarainen/light && cd light